ElvinQad/WRM/docs/prd.md

     *   **As a user,** I want to drag and drop a ticket to a new time slot.
     *   **So that** I can easily reschedule my activities.
     *   **Acceptance Criteria:**
-        *   Clicking and holding a ticket "lifts" it from the timeline.
+        *   Clicking and holding a ticket "lifts" it from the timeline with visual elevation effect.
         *   Dropping the ticket in a new valid time slot updates its scheduled time.
         *   The ticket's data (start and end time) is updated in the backend.
+        *   **Local Testing:** CLI command `npm run test:drag-drop` verifies drag-drop API endpoints.
+        *   **Validation:** Invalid drop zones (overlapping tickets, past dates) show error feedback.
+        *   **Performance:** Drag operation responds within 50ms, backend update within 500ms.

 *   **User Story 1.4 (Ticket Resizing):**
     *   **As a user,** I want to click and drag the edge of a ticket.
     *   **So that** I can change its duration.
     *   **Acceptance Criteria:**
         *   Hovering over the start or end edge of a ticket changes the cursor to a resize icon.
-        *   Dragging the edge modifies the ticket's start or end time.
+        *   Dragging the edge modifies the ticket's start or end time with real-time preview.
         *   The ticket's duration is updated in the backend.
+        *   **Local Testing:** CLI command `npm run test:resize` validates resize functionality.
+        *   **Validation:** Minimum duration of 15 minutes enforced, conflicts prevented.
+        *   **Performance:** Resize preview updates within 50ms, backend save within 500ms.

 ## **Epic 2: Intelligent & Customizable Tickets**
 *This epic covers the creation, customization, and state management of tickets.*